clarmndp/information-system/README.md

     python3 app.py

+User credentials for logging-in is included in **user-credentials.txt**

 ## Developer guidelines
 Always take note of the following notes.
 1. **NEVER directly push nor edit main.** Before coding, always create a branch from the main branch.